laurensdewaele/tenso-mobile-app/app/lib/notes.md

 See if you can make them bigger than their containers.

+## Topnavigation

+Make the back button click area much bigger.
+This means putting it above the screen widget.
+That means we need a stack.
+Maybe also take a look at SliverAppBar to see if that could be any good.

 ## Smaller width screens

 Review the app on smaller and larger screens.